Back to Blog Posts

 LinkedIn presents itself as a tool to grow one’s business, and more than 58 million companies use LinkedIn to recruit or advertise.
 It is certainly feasible that, in the event any of these companies were accused of malfeasance, LinkedIn content could be brought in as evidence.

-Thus far, LinkedIn content has been used in court cases far less than evidence collected from other platforms; however, it is always worth considering this possibility, and working with a partner who has experience dealing in similar scenarios.
+Thus far, LinkedIn content has been used in court cases far less than evidence collected from other platforms; however, it is always worth considering this possibility and working with a partner who has experience with LinkedIn ediscovery.

 Where do you look for social media data?